Tmux Command Examples To Manage Multiple Terminal Sessions

-We’ve already learned to use GNU Screen to manage multiple Terminal sessions.
-Today, we will see yet another well-known command-line utility named “Tmux” to manage Terminal sessions.
 Similar to GNU Screen, Tmux is also a Terminal multiplexer that allows us to create number of terminal sessions and run more than one programs or processes at the same time inside a single Terminal window.

-Tmux is free, open source and cross-platform program that supports Linux, OpenBSD, FreeBSD, NetBSD and Mac OS X. In this guide, we will discuss most-commonly used Tmux commands in Linux.
+Tmux is free, open source and cross-platform program that supports Linux, OpenBSD, FreeBSD, NetBSD and Mac OS X.

-Installing Tmux in Linux
+2. Install Tmux in Linux

 Tmux is available in the official repositories of most Linux distributions.

-On Arch Linux and its variants, run the following command to install it.
+On Arch Linux and its variants like EndeavourOS and Manjaro Linux, run the following command to install it.

 $ sudo pacman -S tmux